 - Are consistently used off-label to provide treatment for which there is little evidence of effectiveness

-…without negatively impacting the guarantee language (discounts/rebates) in your clients’ PBM contract.
+…without negatively impacting the guarantee language around the discounts and rebates in your clients’ PBM contract.

-Removing a small number of medications from the formulary puts the employer in greater control of their drug spend without compromising member access to needed medications.
+Removing a small number of formulary drugs medications from coverage puts the employer in greater control of their drug spend without compromising member access to essential medications.

 Value of an Optimized Formulary

-Optimized formularies counter drug makers’ tactics – price inflation, direct-to-consumer advertising, drug coupons, direct provider education, etc. – that increase pharmacy costs.
-Without a properly optimized formulary, employers can expect to pay considerably more for unnecessary medications.
+Optimized PBM formularies counter the pharmaceutical manufacturers’ tactics – price inflation, direct-to-consumer advertising, drug coupons, direct provider education, etc. – that tend to increase pharmacy costs.
+Without a properly optimized drug formulary, employers can expect to pay considerably more for unnecessary medications.
 For many of the employers we work with, this could amount to about 3-4% of their pharmacy budgets.
-This type of wasteful spending could lead employers to resort to higher cost‐sharing requirements, resulting in a reduced benefit for their employees.
+(What does 3-4% look like for your clients?)
+Not addressing this type of wasteful Rx spending drives employers to other, less preferred methods to manage their plan’s drug trend, such as higher cost‐sharing requirements, which often result in a reduced benefit for their employees.

-The benefits of an optimized formulary for plan sponsors include:
+The benefits of an optimized drug formulary for plan sponsors include:

 - Potential for plan sponsors to save or avoid paying out millions of dollars for unnecessary medications

-- Improve or maintain cost‐sharing for members (competitive benefit)
+- Improve or maintain cost‐sharing for members as part of a competitive benefit

 - Deliver improved clinical options for members

 The benefits of an optimized formulary for members include: